tylerthomasallen/docs/src/pages/integrations/faq.md

 Frequently asked questions about Branch's new Data Integrations.

 ### How do I enable new Data Integrations?
-First, toggle to Branch’s new analytics system ([Persona-Based Attribution](/pages/dashboard/persona-based-attribution/)) using the banner at the top of the dashboard if you haven’t already.
+First, toggle to Branch’s new analytics system ([People-Based Attribution](/pages/dashboard/people-based-attribution/)) using the banner at the top of the dashboard if you haven’t already.
 Next, navigate to the Data Import & Export section, where you’ll be able to enable new Data Integrations.

 ### How do I access my old Data Integrations?
 First, toggle to Branch’s old analytics system using the banner at the top of the dashboard.
 Next, navigate to the Data Import & Export section, where you’ll be able to access and modify old Data Integrations.